DisneyStudios/cucumber-slices-maven-plugin/README.md

 ![Sample Output](./images/cucumber-report-directory-structure.png)

-As shown, a `TestGroup` directory is created for each of the parallel test runs.
-Contained within `TestGroup` directory is the `cucumber.json` and `cucumber.xml` files.
+As shown, contained within the `cucumber-report` directory are each of the JSON and XML files -- one for each scenario.

 IMPORTANT: The Cucumber Slices Plugin is not designed to aggregate the test output into a single report.
 There are other plugins that can assist in this (e.g., [Masterthought's Cucumber Reporting Plugin](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.masterthought%22%20AND%20a%3A%22maven-cucumber-reporting%22))

 ## FAQs